smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"false"`

 By default, Chainlink does not allow the `http` adapter to connect to local IP addresses for security reasons (because the URL can come from on-chain, which is an untrusted source).
-This can be overridden on a per-task basis by setting the `AllowUnrestrictedNetworkAccess` key, or globally by setting the ENV var `DEFAULT_HTTP_ALLOW_UNRESTRICTED_NETWORK_ACCESS=true`.
+This can be overridden on a per-task basis by setting the `AllowUnrestrictedNetworkAccess` key, or globally by setting the environment variable `DEFAULT_HTTP_ALLOW_UNRESTRICTED_NETWORK_ACCESS=true`.

 It is recommended that this be left disabled.

 NOTE: In older versions of Chainlink, it was required to set this in order to allow connections to bridges/external adapters on the local network.
-This requirement has been lifted and this env var now ONLY applies to `http` tasks. `bridge` tasks are always allows to connect to the local network.
+This requirement has been lifted and this environment variable now applies ONLY to `http` tasks. `bridge` tasks are always allows to connect to the local network.

 ### DEFAULT_HTTP_LIMIT